MetaMoRpheXx/SmartCrew/README.md

 ### New Spice

+  - Smart Crew is now running independent of the wander behavior.
+  - Lots of fixes.
+  - Much improved behaviors.
+  - More anchor items.

+*For the changes to take effect, just drive your ship on another planet since the time resets every time the ship is driven on another place.*

+### Features

+  - Improved crew behavior which makes them not hang around teleporter while on the ship.
+  - Ship Crew members will actually "work" on certain items on ship depending on their role.
+  - Internal schedule system so ship crew members will not always be anchored on the item they're assigned to.
   - Chemists, Engineers, and Mechanic will sometimes fail at their "experiment" so you might see them explode and do minuscule amount of AoE damage.
 They also work hard so they sweat... a lot.
   - Outlaws and Soldiers will, now patrol the area during certain times.
 You needed that security after all!

-### Features

-  - Improved crew behavior which makes them not hang around teleporter while on the ship.
-  - Ship Crew members will actually "work" on certain items on ship depending on their role.
-  - Internal schedule system so ship crew members will not always be anchored on the item they're assigned to.
+ *Please note that crews will return to their default behavior if you're ship is not orbiting anything, which the mod is heavily dependent on.
+As far as I know, time doesn't "run" when your in the middle of space.*

 ### Anchor Items: